gianlucacini/gianlucacini.com/content/posts/on-finding-ideas.md

 draft = false
 +++

-Finding ideas... the cross and delight of every startup founder.

-I am not a big fan of this part, particularly because there is a lot of homework-like tasks you need to do in order to gtfo this phase and start to actually build stuff: you have to validate your ideas, you have to check and study the competition, you have to check on google trends if people are actually searching for what you want to build etc etc.
+Ok I am not a big fan of this part, particularly because there are a lot of homework-like tasks you need to do in order to gtfo this phase and get to the actual fun stuff which is building

-Although I hate this part, this is also where i dabble the most.
-Big mistake.

-I am a very insecure person and if I am not good at something right away, I get discouraged very easily.
-This is obviously not good because the first few months, any startup will probably be garbage no matter how much work gets put in.

 ## What are Your Goals

 I think the journey to finding business ideas starts from defining your very own goals.

-For example, if you want to build the next revolutionary Web3 startup that will solve financial inequality, then perhaps you should hang out and network with other engineers and academics, study hard, find VCs and raise rounds (I actually have no idea what you should be doing, I'm just filling this paragraph with words).
+For example, if you want to build the next revolutionary Web3 startup that will solve financial inequality, then perhaps you should hang out and network with engineers and academics, study hard, find VCs and raise rounds (I actually have no idea what you should be doing, I'm just filling this paragraph with words).

-If you are a small brain chimp like me, and all you want is to break free from your boring job, spend less time in front of a computer screen and more time with friends and family, and have less stress and more freedom, then maybe the solution is a bootstrapped, solo founded internet business.
+But instead, if all you want is to break free from a boring job, have more freedom, spend less time in front of a computer screen and more time with friends and family, then maybe the solution is a bootstrapped, solo founded internet business.
 No employees, no investors, no liabilities.

 Defining your goal first and foremost helps you step on the right track.